-After talking on the phone or e-mailing each other we have agreed to meet for an initial counselling session, I have sent you directions for parking and to my office.
+After talking on the phone or e-mailing each other we have agreed to meet for an initial counselling session.
+I have provided you with the appropriate information for accessing your session.

 A first time doing anything can be daunting, but I'll try to give you a flavour of what our first session may be like.
-We meet at my office and I welcome you in, you choose a seat and we're all set.
+We meet via your chosen online method.
 I try to match your pace, I don't want to rush you.
 If you need time to settle yourself in, take stock of your surroundings, size me up that's fine.
 If you want to get stuck straight in, that is fine as well.

 In the first session I initially take the lead and after introductions and settling in I'll take you through our contract.
 This is important even if you choose not to work with me and we never meet again because it makes you aware of the confidential nature of our counselling sessions and occasions when I am legally or ethically required to break that confidentiality agreement.
 I believe this gives you the ability to make informed choices about what you say and what you may not want to say.
 You can find a copy of my latest contract here.

 Talking through the contract takes a few minutes and hopefully we are feeling at ease with each other.
 Now we can get on with the content of your session.
 This is where things become harder to predict, you might want to give me a flavour of your life, past or present.
 You might prefer to discuss the particular circumstances that have brought you to see me today.
 You might not know how to begin or what to say I am here to be with you while you figure out how this first session is going to go